 Tortoises often find living in captivity stressful, especially when their surroundings are unfamiliar.
-So, adding artificial plants to imitate their natural environment can make the transition easier.
+Adding artificial plants to imitate their natural environment can make the transition easier.

 You can still use fake plants in a tortoise’s enclosure, but certain caveats apply.
-Don’t just put artificial plants in the enclosure and let your tortoise eat them.
-There needs to be some separation between tortoises and artificial plants, so they can’t consume them when you’re not around.
+Don’t just put artificial plants in the enclosure and let the tortoise eat them.

 Can You Put Fake Plants in a Tortoise Tank?

-A tortoise tank should never be left bare, as this can lead to boredom and depression.
-An unhappy tortoise is an unhealthy, more defensive tortoise that may stop engaging and eating food.
+A tortoise tank should never be left bare because this can lead to boredom and depression.
+An unhappy tortoise is unhealthy, more defensive, less engaging, and more likely to stop eating.

 Most wild tortoise species (except dessert varieties) encounter all manner of greenery in their surroundings.
-So,o an enclosure should replicate its natural living environment.
+So, an enclosure should replicate its natural living environment.

 Getting plants for a tortoise enclosure can be costly, time-consuming, and hard to manage.
-If you don’t have green fingers, you may struggle to keep the plant life alive and healthy in a tortoise’s warm and humid living conditions.
+You may struggle to keep plants alive in warm and humid living conditions if you don’t have green fingers.

 Fake plants are a simple alternative to real plants.
-If you choose your artificial plants wisely and keep a watchful eye on your tortoise, they can make an excellent addition to an enclosure.
+If you choose your artificial plants wisely and keep a watchful eye on the tortoise, they can make an excellent addition to an enclosure.

 Let’s take a closer look at the different considerations:

-Fake plants can look great in your tortoise’s habitat, adding the visual of lush greenery.
+Fake plants can look great in a tortoise’s habitat, adding the visual of lush greenery.

 Their appearance remains the same, unlike real plants.
 Fake plants won’t grow uncontrollably or unruly, and their leaves won’t start to wilt or be eaten.